hangry-ateball/hangry-ateball-fe/README.md

 - Work closely with a back-end team to create a synchronous application
 - Create UI with an intentional and cohesive color palette
 - Use an agile process to turn well defined requirements into deployed and production ready software
-- Gain experience dividing applications into components and domains of responsibilities to facilitate multi-developer teams.
+- Gain experience dividing applications into components and domains of responsibilities to facilitate multi-developer teams
 - Explore and implement new concepts, patterns, or libraries that have not been explicitly taught while at Turing
 - Practice an advanced, professional git workflow
 - Gain more experience using continuous integration tools to build and automate the deployment of features in various environments